argilla-io/argilla-python/docs/getting_started/quickstart.md

 data = load_dataset("imdb", split="train[:100]").to_list()
 ```

-Now you can add the data to the dataset.
+Now you can add the data to your dataset.
 Use `mapping` to indicate which keys in the source data correspond to the dataset fields.

 ```python
 # Add records to the dataset